ktrappe/daisy/README.md

 Contact: kathrin.trappe@fu-berlin.de

 ## Installing Daisy
+Daisy is undergoing some refactoring and upgrading, please let us know if you encounter any problems.

 Daisy needs to have Python installed.
 For versions < 3.2, please install the package `subprocess32` additionally.
 The easiest way to get Daisy is to